Fanar-Sadiq: A Multi-Agent Architecture for Grounded Islamic QA: Broader Impact

 \section{Broader Impact}

-Our proposed multi-agent architecture based Islamic QA system can broaden access to grounded information by helping users navigate common questions, retrieve canonical references, and perform rule-based computations, e.g., zakat and inheritance, with transparent outputs.
-This may benefit education, personal learning, and community support, particularly for bilingual users and contexts.
-However, there are non-trivial risks.
-Users may over-trust model outputs, misunderstand conditional rulings, or treat a summarized response as universally applicable despite legitimate differences across schools, locales, and circumstances.
-There is also potential for misuse, including selective quotation, sectarian framing, or propagation of misleading claims.
-To mitigate these risks, our design emphasizes traceability (citations and audit traces), explicit handling of disagreement when relevant, e.g., parallel outcomes for disputed inheritance cases, and safety-oriented interaction norms such as scoped answers, uncertainty signaling, and recommending consultation with qualified scholars for high-stakes or personal matters.
-We also note the importance of privacy-preserving logging, data minimization, and continuous monitoring to reduce unintended cause in deployment.
+Our multi-agent Islamic QA system can broaden access to grounded information by helping users retrieve canonical references, navigate common questions, and perform rule-based computations such as zakat and inheritance with transparent outputs.
+This can support education, personal learning, and community use, especially in bilingual settings.
+However, the system also introduces risks.
+Users may over-trust outputs, overlook conditional rulings, or treat summarized answers as universally applicable despite legitimate differences across schools, locales, and circumstances.
+The system may also be misused for selective quotation, sectarian framing, or misleading claims.
+To mitigate these risks, our design emphasizes traceability through citations and audit traces, explicit handling of disagreement when relevant, scoped answers, uncertainty signaling, and recommendations to consult qualified scholars for high-stakes or personal matters.
+Deployment should also include privacy-preserving logging, data minimization, and continuous monitoring to reduce unintended harms.